oliverlorenz/daily-bot/README.md

 # daily-bot

-A preconfigures [NodeRED](https://nodered.org/) instance for providing a bot who send out a message per day to:
+A preconfigures [NodeRED](https://nodered.org/) instance providing a bot who send out a message per day.

 **Currently supported channels**

 * twitter

-The idea is, that the bot takes its messages from a trello list and moved the sent out message to another list.
+The idea is, that the bot takes its messages from a [trello](https://trello.com) list and moved the sent out message to another list.
 Trello makes it easy to sort, manage and plan tweets in a team.

 ## Installation